szab100/memo/scripting-bash.md

 - Quotes `"` `'`
 Double quotes will do variable substitution, single quotes will not.
 - `variable=$( command )`
-Save the output of a command into a variable.
+Command substitution: save the output of a command into a variable.
 - `export var1`
 Make the variable var1 available to child processes.
 - Formatting: the presence or absence of spaces is important.